your-tools/tbump/README.rst

 If you are using a version schema like ``1.2.3-alpha-4``, you may want to expose a variable that only contains the "public" part of the version string. (``1.2.3`` in this case).

-To do so, add a ``version_template`` option in te ``file`` section.
+To do so, add a ``version_template`` option in the ``file`` section.
 The names used in the format string should match the group names in the regular expression.

 .. code-block:: js